angular-macgyver/MacGyver/README.md

     bower install angular-macgyver

-Once you have MacGyver in your project, just include “Mac” as a dependency in your Angular application and you’re good to go.
+Once you have MacGyver in your project, just include "Mac" as a dependency in your Angular application and you’re good to go.

-    angular.module(‘myModule’, [“Mac”])
+    angular.module("myModule", ["Mac"])

 MacGyver includes multiple scripts,
 - `macgyver.js` - All directives, services and filters bundled together